-- 9.9.
-The 1988 "List of Streets" (Appendix 9.1) is the legal record for publicly maintained highway the provenance of which has its origins in the 1925 public health legislation and that initially there was only a requirement to hold a list for urban areas. - 9.10.
+- 9.10.
+A report was submitted to Planning Standing Sub-Committee on the 1st December 1992 (Appendixes 9.2 to 9.3) and it was resolved not to make a Definitive Map Modification Order (DMMO) because the route was already a public highway and there was no need to re-register the route and states that:-"The application has been the subject of investigation by the Chief Executive Officer and the County Engineer and Surveyor and it has been ascertained that the route in question is already a highway maintainable at public expense." - 9.11.
+A memo dated 21st August 2002 (Appendix 9.4) from Countryside public rights of way team to Head of Highways requesting that the "List of Streets" is updated in accordance with the conclusion made by the Chief Executive Officer and County Engineer, and that the route in question is also cleared of overgrowth. - 9.12.
+The 1988 "List of Streets" (Appendix 9.1) is the legal record for publicly maintained highway the provenance of which has its origins in the 1925 public health legislation and that initially there was only a requirement to hold a list for urban areas. - 9.13.
 Then section 30 of the 1929 Local Government Act transferred the responsibility for the maintenance of highways from the rural district areas to county councils.
-From 1930 to the enactment of the 1959 Highways Act there was no obligation on the county council to produce and keep up to date a statutory "List of Streets". - 9.11.
-A "List of Streets" was not required by legislation to be made until the Highways Act 1959 which stipulated that the council of every borough and urban district (but not counties) had to make and keep up-to-date a "List of Streets" within their areas, which are highways maintainable at public expense. - 9.12.
+From 1930 to the enactment of the 1959 Highways Act there was no obligation on the county council to produce and keep up-to-date a statutory "List of Streets". - 9.14.
+A "List of Streets" was not required by legislation to be made until the Highways Act 1959 which stipulated that the council of every borough and urban district (but not counties) had to make and keep up-to-date a "List of Streets" within their areas, which are highways maintainable at public expense. - 9.15.
 The documents known as "hand over maps" were produced in 1929.
-However, these records and any "List of Streets" made after 1959 have not been retained. - 9.13.
-Therefore, the evidence in support of public vehicular rights that utilise the alignment of the route in question rests firstly with common law; the 1835 Highways Act; then more specifically with the 1855 Enclosure Award, which is confirmed by all the Ordnance Survey Maps and the 1910 Finance Act maps and finally by the Definitive Map statements referring to the route in question as a "County Road".
-When all this evidence is taken together it shows, on balance, that the highest public rights already exist and that the "List of Streets" should be amended to record these rights over the whole route A to E. ORAFT REPORT
+However, these records and any "List of Streets" made after 1959 have not been retained. - 9.16.
+Therefore, the evidence in support of public vehicular rights that utilise the alignment of the route in question rests firstly with common law, the 1835 Highways Act; then with the all the Ordnance Survey Maps showing the route to continue as a thoroughfare.
+When this evidence is taken together with all the differing historical evidence that alternately cover the entire route it shows, on balance, that the highest public rights already exist and that the "List of Streets" should be amended to record these rights.